nrfconnect/sdk-nrf/doc/nrf/gs_modifying.rst

 Using Zephyr's configuration options is the standard way of controlling how the system is built.
 These options can be found under Zephyr's menuconfig :guilabel:`Build and Link Features` > :guilabel:`Compiler Options`.
-For example, to turn off optimizations, select :kconfig:`CONFIG_NO_OPTIMIZATIONS`.
+For example, to turn off optimizations, select :kconfig:option:`CONFIG_NO_OPTIMIZATIONS`.

-Compiler options not controlled by the Zephyr build system can be controlled through the :kconfig:`CONFIG_COMPILER_OPT` Kconfig option.
+Compiler options not controlled by the Zephyr build system can be controlled through the :kconfig:option:`CONFIG_COMPILER_OPT` Kconfig option.

 .. _configure_application: